- How to Preheat a Pizza Stone

 Do the following things to avoid a raw and messy pizza.

-- Avoiding extreme changes in temperatures is among the best ways you can use to avoid damaging your pizza.
+• Avoiding extreme changes in temperatures is among the best ways you can use to avoid damaging your pizza.
 Don’t put your cold pizza stone in a hot pizza oven or wash a hot stone with cold water.
-Extreme temperature can destroy your stone.
-Drastic temperature changes can cause fractures or cracks on your stone.
+Extreme temperatures can destroy your stone.
+Drastic temperature changes can cause fractures or cracks in your stone.

 Pizza Stone Substitute